 - recognizes the individual achievements of its members through an extensive program of awards,

-- promotes student growth and development by providing scholarships and grants through the IEEE Canadian Foundation,
+- promotes student growth and development by providing scholarships and grants through the IEEE Canadian Foundation (ICF),

 - provides resources (experience, funding, contacts, and so on) to assist members in upgrading their knowledge base, professional skills and networking capabilities – please see the various sections of this web site for more information and how you can become more involved in what our people do.

-Canadian IEEE members pay dues and assessments which partially pay for the services provided by IEEE Canada, IEEE, and EIC.
+Canadian IEEE members pay dues and assessments which partially pay for the services provided by IEEE Canada, IEEE, EIC, and PAGSE.
 The sale of products and services to members, non-members, and organizations provides significant additional income.

 While both the IEEE (and IEEE Canada) and EIC provide educational services and products, EIC focuses on the “professional” component while IEEE provides “technical” information through its member societies.
 You can learn more about EIC and about the IEEE.
 PAGSE’s mandate is to educate and inform federal Parliamentarians, decision makers and other leaders of the importance and significance of Canadian research and innovation to economic development, and society as a whole.

-The President of IEEE Canada serves on the EIC council as a voting member, as well as being the IEEE Region 7 Director and a voting member of both the IEEE Board of Directors and the IEEE Member Geographic Area Board.
+The President of IEEE Canada serves on the EIC council as a voting member, as well as being the IEEE Region 7 Director and a voting member of both the IEEE Board of Directors and the IEEE Member and Geographic Activities Board.

 The President chairs the Board of Directors which is the principal governing body of IEEE Canada.
 The Section Chairs form a majority of the voting membership of the Board.
 Canadian IEEE members vote on alternate years for the President-Elect.
 Section members, likewise, vote for their section chair.
 Please see the administration page for more information.

 25-Year Snapshot of IEEE Canada Achievements